 Many of our Admission Scholarships do not require an application.
 These scholarships are based on the grades we have received at the time you are offered admission.
 Some scholarships do require an application (Major Admission Awards).

-Admission scholarships will be calculated based on the average of the same courses required for admission to a Bachelor of Arts Honours program as identified on the Undergraduate Admissions website.
+Admission scholarships will be calculated using the grades available at the time an offer of admission is made.
+The average is calculated using the same courses required for admission to a Bachelor of Arts Honours program as identified by Undergraduate Admissions.
+Available grades for Grade 12 level courses will always be included in the award average calculation.

 For program-specific scholarships, the prerequisite courses for the program you are applying to will be utilized when the awards average calculation is determined.